cloud-native-java-with-k8s-livelessons/misc/README.md

 # Cloud Native Java with Kubernetes Livelessons  - 2021-09-13

-* Motivating Cloud Native: a discussion of what motivates people to embrace cloud native software architectures, and what cloud native architecture even refers to in the context of this course, if not universally.

-* Bootcamp: this will be our first hands-on experience.
-It'll be useful as a way to validate that we have most everything required for the course
-	* First Steps with Spring
-	* First Steps with Spring Boot
-	* First Steps with Kubernetes

 * That continuous thing
 	* talking about continuous integration and continuous delivery
 		* maybe show how to setup Github Actions and use